silvest/HEPfit/Doxygen/Models.md

 ==========================================================

 Here is a list of all available models with links to the summary tables of model parameters and flags.
-The parameters and flags in a given model are inherited from a parent model class to a child model
+The parameters and flags are inherited from a parent model class to a child model class:
-class:

 MODEL_GRAPH_INHERITE_SVG

-where Model is a template class of models.
+where Model is a template class of models, and NPbase and NPEffective are auxiliary classes.
 A complete list of observables are available at the documentation of
 @ref ListOfObservables "ThFactory", where not all the observables can be used in each model.
 Below we also list the available observables for